Does this sound similar to you?

 Or maybe you already had an external drive to help extend your MacBook’s storage, but now it’s either outdated, too slow, or experiencing issues.

-We may be in the age of cloud computing and remotely stored files, but it’s always helpful to have a portable hard drive you can count on both for file backups and to work off as needed.
+We may be in the age of cloud computing and remote files storage, but it’s always helpful to have a portable hard drive you can count on both for file backups and to work off as needed.

 In this buying guide, we’ll help you pick the best external drive for your MacBook Pro so you can access all your files without sacrificing speed or performance.